 Amphetamines, such as Adderall or methamphetamine are Schedule I Controlled Substances, which means they carry severe penalties if you have gotten them illegally.

-Penalties for possessing prescription medications can be as severe as illicit drugs under the law in Wisconsin.
+Penalties for possessing prescription medications can be as severe as those for illegal drugs.
 The Wisconsin Controlled Substances Act considers prescription opiates/opiods, such as morphine, codeine and oxycodone to be Schedule II Substances.

-Two other prescription drugs that are commonly abused are Rohypnol and ketamine.
+Two other prescription drugs commonly abused are Rohypnol and ketamine.
 These are usually known as “date-rape drugs.”
-Categorized as Schedule IV and Schedule III substances respectively, though many times they are accompanied by more severe charges such as sexual assault or aggravated assault.
+They are categorized as Schedule IV and Schedule III substances respectively.
+Many times a possession charge of these drugs is accompanied by more severe charges of sexual assault or aggravated assault.

 If you are a college student and are convicted of possessing prescription drugs in Wsiconsin, you may lose your state and federal financial aid, including subsidized loans.
 You can also risk losing scholarships or private grants.
 If you are a medical student or nursing student and charged with illegally possessing prescription medications in Wisconsin, you risk permanent disqualification from working in the medical field.

-The specific list of prescription drugs that are regulated in the Controlled Substances Act is extensive, find a comprehensive list in the Chapter 961 of the Wisconsin State Statutes.
+The specific list of prescription drugs that are regulated in the Controlled Substances Act is extensive.
+You can find a comprehensive list in Chapter 961 of the Wisconsin State Statutes.

-Scheduled non-narcotics can include depressants such as zolazepam and ketamine, which are typically used as tranquilizers for vets; stimulants such as clortermine, an appetite suppressant and anabolic steroids.
+Scheduled non-narcotics can include depressants such as zolazepam and ketamine, which are typically used as veterinary tranquilizers; stimulants such as clortermine, an appetite suppressant, and anabolic steroids.

 Any fines associated with a drug conviction are subject to additional surcharges, which can be up to 50% of the fine.
-This surcharge is called The Drug Abuse Program Improvement Surcharge and it funnels the Wisconsin Department of Health and Family Services, which funds AODA (alcohol and other drug abuse) prevention programs.
+This surcharge is called The Drug Abuse Program Improvement Surcharge and it funds the Wisconsin Department of Health and Family Services' AODA (alcohol and other drug abuse) prevention programs.